Sz-Tim/isRev/ms/msDraft.md

 The most speciose subfamily along each gradient comprises 39–73% of the total species richness (mean ± SE: 54.5 ± 2.04%).
 The dominant subfamily in terms of richness is either Formicinae [@Gregg1963; @Allred1982; @WheeWhee1986; @Hellrigl2003; @Glaser2006] or Myrmicinae [@Sabu2008; @Karaman2011; @MoodFran1982; @VanPelt1983; @Samson1997; @Fisher1998; @ArauFern2003; @BurwNaka2011; @LongColw2011; @Lessard2007; @SarnEcon2012].
 There is no significant latitudinal trend in the proportion of species in the most speciose subfamily (*n*=16, *P*=0.38, *R^2^*=0.06).
-As with the most speciose genus, the species richness pattern within the most speciose subfamily tends to be remarkably similar to both the overall species richness pattern and the richness pattern of the remaining species (Fig. 4b; STATS).
+As with the most speciose genus, the species richness pattern within the most speciose subfamily tends to be remarkably similar to both the overall species richness pattern and the richness pattern of the remaining species (Fig. 5b; STATS).
 The elevational species richness pattern is not simply the result of the most speciose subfamily.
 Rather, the dominant subfamily shows the same richness pattern as the remaining subfamilies.
 As with the richness patterns of individual genera, the richness pattern of each subfamily along a gradient is often qualitatively similar to the overall richness pattern and to the pattern of the most speciose subfamily.
 The patterns are largely nested.

-### Wrap up and transition
 Ant species richness patterns across elevations are not, therefore, driven by a single genus or a single subfamily.
 Despite often comprising a sizable proportion of species, the most speciose genus or subfamily along a gradient most often shows a similar richness pattern across elevations as the remaining species.
 Though there is, of course, variability, the richness pattern within each genus or subfamily tends to be broadly similar to the whole.